Gilbert du Motier, Marquis de Lafayette: Final years and death

 Lafayette grew increasingly disillusioned with Louis-Phillippe, who backtracked on reforms and denied his promises to make them.
 The retired general angrily broke with his king, a breach which widened when the government used force to suppress a strike in Lyon.
 Lafayette used his seat in the Chamber to promote liberal proposals, and his neighbors elected him mayor of the village of La Grange and to the council of the département of Seine-et-Marne in 1831.
 The following year, he served as a pallbearer and spoke at the funeral of General Jean Maximilien Lamarque, another opponent of Louis-Phillippe.
 He pleaded for calm, but there were riots in the streets and a barricade was erected at the Place de la Bastille.
 The king forcefully crushed this June Rebellion, to Lafayette's outrage.
 He returned to La Grange until the Chamber met in November 1832, when he condemned Louis-Phillippe for introducing censorship, as Charles X had.

 Lafayette spoke publicly for the last time in the Chamber of Deputies on 3 January 1834.
 The next month, he collapsed at a funeral from pneumonia.
 He recovered, but the following May was wet, and he became bedridden after being caught in a thunderstorm.
-He died at age 76 on 20 May 1834 on 6 rue d'Anjou-Saint-Honoré in Paris (now 8 rue d'Anjou in the 8th arrondissement of Paris).
+He died at age 76 on 20 May 1834 at 6 rue d'Anjou-Saint-Honoré in Paris (now 8 rue d'Anjou in the 8th arrondissement of Paris).
 He was buried next to his wife at the Picpus Cemetery under soil from Bunker Hill, which his son Georges Washington sprinkled upon him.
 King Louis-Philippe ordered a military funeral in order to keep the public from attending, and crowds formed to protest their exclusion.

 In the United States, President Jackson ordered that Lafayette receive the same memorial honors that had been bestowed on Washington at his death in December 1799.
 Both Houses of Congress were draped in black bunting for 30 days, and members wore mourning badges.
 Congress urged Americans to follow similar mourning practices.
 Later that year, former president John Quincy Adams gave a eulogy of Lafayette that lasted three hours, calling him "high on the list of the pure and disinterested benefactors of mankind".

 Beliefs

 Lafayette was a firm believer in a constitutional monarchy.
 He believed that traditional and revolutionary ideals could be melded together by having a democratic National Assembly work with a monarch, as France always had.
-His close relationships to American Founding Fathers such as George Washington and Thomas Jefferson gave him the ability to witness the implementation of a democratic system.
+His close relationships to American Founding Fathers such as George Washington and Thomas Jefferson gave him an opportunity to witness the implementation of a democratic system.
 His views on potential government structures for France were directly influenced by the American form of government, which was in turn influenced by the British form of government.
 For example, Lafayette believed in a bicameral legislature, as the United States had.
-The Jacobins, however, detested the idea of a monarchy in France, which led the National Assembly to vote against it.
-This idea contributed to his fall from favor, especially when Maximilien Robespierre took power.
+The Jacobins detested the idea of a monarchy in France, which led the National Assembly to vote against it.
+This idea contributed to his fall from favour, especially when Maximilien Robespierre took power.